conduktor/conduktor-docs/docs/platform/troubleshooting/public-api.md

     failureThreshold: 30
 ````

-## Platform Information
+## Console Information

-### Platform versions
+### Console versions

 `/platform/api/modules/versions`

-This endpoint expose modules version used to build the platform along with platform current version.
+This endpoint expose module versions used to build the Console along with the overall Console version.

 Curl example :